DalerAsrorov/melodyclash/README.md

 # Final Project -- MelodyClash

 ## Description
-Web application that allows users to create stories with special features such as graphs of the most visited countries, cool stories to visit, favorite stories, and others.
+Web application that allows users to find top artists, albums, songs, and events near their location based on the genre entered by the user.
+It shows all kinds of info about the best things happening near and has algorithms that solves the problem with finding the top events.

 ## Link to the App